mikegibson/layer/README.md

 Installation
 ------------
-The easiest installation method is to just boot the included Vagrant box.
+The easiest way to install is to just boot the included Vagrant box.
 This will boot and provision the virtual machine, and download all Composer dependencies.

 1. Install [Vagrant](http://www.vagrantup.com/)
 2. Clone this repository into your project folder